 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in Google shares.

 - Place an order for GOOGL stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for Google’s ticker symbol (GOOGL) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Search for Google’s ticker symbol (GOOGL) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the amount of shares you wish to own and place your order.

 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your Google shares will be listed in your account.
 Congratulations, you’ve just bought shares in Google!